DFE-Digital/early-years-foundation-reform/docs/key-vault-network-access.md

 The ITHC report also recommends removing the public endpoint entirely and routing traffic through a private endpoint within the VNet.
 This is the fuller fix, but it has a hard dependency on the GitHub Actions pipeline.

-### The GitHub Actions problem
+### How GitHub Actions still works

 Certificate creation and renewal is managed by Terraform and runs in GitHub Actions using GitHub-hosted runners.
-These runners operate on GitHub's infrastructure — public IP addresses with no route into our VNet.
+These runners operate on GitHub's infrastructure with public egress IPs.
+The `ip_rules` in the current `network_acls` configuration are dynamically populated from GitHub's published IP ranges on each Terraform apply, so GitHub Actions runners are explicitly allowed to reach the Key Vault for cert/secret management.
+This allows the pipeline to continue operating without a self-hosted runner.

-Both the current `network_acls { default_action = "Deny" }` config and the fuller `public_network_access_enabled = false` approach block GitHub-hosted runners from Key Vault data-plane operations (cert/secret management).
-The `bypass = "AzureServices"` only covers trusted Azure services such as App Gateway — it does not cover GitHub Actions.
-The Terraform apply that manages certificates will be blocked in either case until the runner situation is resolved.
+The fuller `public_network_access_enabled = false` approach (complete private endpoint-only access) would require a self-hosted runner, which is why that remains deferred.

 ### What the fuller fix requires